Neural Multiscale Decomposition for Solving The Nonlinear Klein-Gordon Equation with Time Oscillation: Conclusions

 \section{Conclusions}

-In this work, we proposed NeuralMD, a neural multiscale decomposition framework for solving temporally oscillatory nonlinear Klein–Gordon equations (NKGE) uniformly across $\varepsilon \in (0,1]$.
-NeuralMD adopts a two-stage pretraining strategy: the first stage learns a modulated nonlinear Schrödinger equation with wave operator (NLSW) with mild-frequency time oscillation, while the second stage learns a small-amplitude remainder equation to mitigate spectral bias induced by time oscillation.
-The full oscillatory NKGE solution is then reconstructed via a WKB expansion, with an error-based criterion deciding whether the remainder contribution needs to be compensated.
+In this work, we proposed NeuralMD for temporally oscillatory nonlinear Klein--Gordon equations.
+The method targets representative values of $\varepsilon\in(0,1]$.
+NeuralMD adopts a two-stage pretraining strategy.
+The first stage learns the mildly oscillatory NLSW modulation.
+The second stage learns a small-amplitude remainder equation.
+This remainder corrects residual oscillatory components.
+The full NKGE solution is reconstructed through a WKB expansion.
+An error-based criterion decides whether the remainder contribution is retained.

-To alleviate propagation failure caused by the modulated NLSW and the oscillatory remainder, we introduced a gated gradient correlation metric.
-We also propose a gated residual sampling strategy that explicitly couples temporal collocation points along the time axis, thereby strengthening the causal structure of the training dynamics.
-Furthermore, we extended NeuralMD to an interpretable variant by moving nonlinear activations from nodes to edges, so that nodes perform only summation while edges carry learnable activation functions.
-In this formulation, the mechanisms of dropping time oscillation and dynamically compensating the remainder amplitude become structurally interpretable at the level of the learned operators.
-Extensive numerical experiments in different spatial dimensions, with initial data of varying regularity and under long-time prediction settings, show that NeuralMD effectively overcomes both spectral bias and propagation failure compared with existing collocation-based methods, and exhibits robust generalization for temporally oscillatory solutions.
+To alleviate propagation failure arising when training the modulated NLSW and oscillatory remainder networks, we introduced a gated gradient correlation metric.
+We also propose gated residual sampling to couple temporal collocation points.
+This strengthens the causal structure of the training dynamics.
+We further extend NeuralMD to an interpretable edge-activation variant.
+Nodes perform only summation, while edges carry learnable activation functions.
+In this formulation, the mechanisms of carrier separation and dynamic remainder-amplitude compensation become structurally interpretable at the level of the learned operators.
+Experiments cover different dimensions, initial-data regularities, and long-time prediction settings.
+They indicate lower spectral-bias and propagation-failure errors than tested collocation baselines.

-Several directions merit further investigation.
-First, we plan to enhance NeuralMD to support joint training over the entire parameter regime $\varepsilon \in (0,1]$, where the gradients associated with different regimes may exhibit severe conflicts, making this problem particularly challenging.
-Second, we aim to extend NeuralMD to semi-classical nonlinear Schrödinger equations with simultaneous temporal and spatial oscillation, where dropping spatio-temporal oscillation is expected to be especially beneficial.
-Finally, we will explore whether the cascaded structure of the WKB expansion can be exploited to design arbitrarily high-order multiscale time integrator (MTI) schemes, in which parts of the high-order parameter space are constructed end-to-end via operator learning.